ashaik687/terraform-mongocluster/README.md

 Module 'networking-essentials':
         - 3 Pulic Subnets in Three AZs (us-east-1a, us-east-1b, us-east-1c)
         - Custom Route Table for VPC to route traffic to public subnets created above
-        - 1 Security Group (This is a bad sg by all means)
+        - 1 Security Group (This is a bad sg (all_open).
+For Project its ok.
+In a production like env i will be putting everything into a private  subnet and locking it)

 main :
-    - Route 53 Zone (To be used to add DNS Records for each instance)
+Route 53 Zone (To be used to add DNS Records for each instance)
     - Gather details of latest Cent OS 7 AMI (CentOS 7 x86_64 2014_07_07 EBS*)
     - Provision 3 mongodb instances with an additional volume of 1000GB
     - Allocate 3 Elastic IPs.